GETobjects/GETobjects/org/getobjects/samples/HelloOFS/README.md

 (the extension is mapped to OFSComponentFile).

 To deliver a raw HTML file w/o any processing, use '.rawhtml' as the extension (mapped to OFSHtmlFile which is an OFSResourceFile).
+Again, you can still access such as 'xyz.html' on the web!

 ****Hierarchies